code4recovery/spec/README.md

 ####Our meeting type isn't listed!
 Types have to be consistent across the app to make a good user experience.
 It's common that a user might see meeting results from several areas at a time (this happens near borders).
 The set of meeting types we use is a mutually-agreed-upon set of names across 30+ areas.
 If you have a request to edit the list, we will bring it up as business with at our steering committee meeting.

-####Why is slug necssary?
+####Why is slug necessary?
-Slug is a necessary field because there is an app feature where users may 'favorite' a meeting, and in order for that mark to persist across sessions we must attach it to a unique field.
+Slug is a required unique field because there is an app feature where users may 'favorite' a meeting, and in order for that to persist across sessions we must attach it to a unique field.
 It might seem intuitive that meeting location + time would be a unique combination, but in practice we see cases where there are in fact simultaneous meetings at the same location.

+####Why are day and time required?
+It's perfectly fine for meetings to be 'by appointment' and this often happens in places where there are not many meetings.
+The app, however, needs this information to present useful information to the user.

 ####Why can't we have HTML in meeting notes?
 We are trying to make the data portable across a range of devices, some of which might not display HTML.